Things To In Richmond Indiana On A Weekend Getaway

 The Levi & Catharine Coffin Home

-The tour of the home is nearly two-hours and shows visitors where the family was able to safely hide the escaped slaves down to the well that was dug in the basement for drinking water.
+The tour of the home is nearly two hours and shows visitors where the family was able to safely hide the escaped slaves down to the well that was dug in the basement for drinking water.

 Warm Glow Candle Co.

-I would question if you even visited Richmond if you didn’t swing into Warm Glow Candle Co.
-Located in Centerville is hard to not drive by this roadside attraction.
+Warm Glow Candle CoI would question if you even visited Richmond if you didn’t swing into Warm Glow Candle Co.
+Located in Centerville, it is hard not to drive by this roadside attraction.
 A visit to this candle store is unlike any you have been to before.
 Known for its lumpy, bumpy candles, it has become a mecca for candle enthusiasts.

 What Restaurants Are In Richmond Indiana